KashuvY/Sign-Language-Classification/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A full report of this project can be found in the file report.pdf.
+A full report of this project can be found in the file ["report.pdf"](https://github.com/UF-FundMachineLearning-Fall23/final-project-code-report-team-jyr/blob/main/report.pdf).

 <!-- GETTING STARTED -->
 ## Getting Started